nangege/Layoutable/README.md

     ```

-2. Use Layout object to Layout
+2. use Layout object to Layout

     ```swift
     import Layoutable